Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 `endframe` (Default = 9999999)
 :   The frame from which to stop extracting snapshots from the full, concatenated trajectory comprised of every trajectory file supplied on the command-line.

+`interval` (Default = 1)
+:     The offset from which to choose frames from each trajectory file.
+For example, an interval of 2 will pull every 2nd frame beginning at startframe and ending less than or equal to endframe.

+#### **`&general` parameter options**

 `forcefields` (Default = "oldff/leaprc.ff99SB,leaprc.gaff")
 :   Comma-separated list of force fields used to build Amber topologies.
 This variable is more flexible than the